NextronSystems/thor-manual/usage/output-options.rst

 * **Real Time**

-  * the text log file is written during the scan process.
+  * the text and json log files are written during the scan process.
     Also the SYSLOG output is sent in real-time to one or more remote systems.